The Artist Who Set Sail and Never Returned

 But it was an earlier event in Ader’s life that preoccupied much of his work.

 Bas Jan Ader was born in 1942 in a remote area in the northeastern part of the Netherlands near the German border.
-His father was a minister in the Dutch Reform Church and both of his parents were involved in the WWII resistance movement.
+His father was a minister in the Dutch Reform Church and both of his parents were involved in the World War II resistance movement.

 His mother turned her attic into a hiding place for people fleeing persecution, while his father helped smuggle hundreds of Jews out of the country to safety and, as family lore has it, may have participated in derailing a Nazi train or two.